3 Top Tips for a Stand-Out Cornell Essay 2024-2025

 • I have interest in pursuing a career in an agricultural entity.

 • College of Arts and Sciences: At the College of Arts and Sciences, curiosity will be your guide.
 Discuss how your passion for learning is shaping your academic journey, and what areas of study or majors excite you and why.
-Your response should convey how your interests align with the College, and how you would take advantage of the opportunities and curriculum in Arts and Sciences..
+Your response should convey how your interests align with the College, and how you would take advantage of the opportunities and curriculum in Arts and Sciences.
+(650 word limit)

-• College of Human Ecology: How have your related experiences influenced your decision to apply to the College of Human Ecology (CHE)?
-How will your choice of major impact your goals and plans for the future?
-Your response should show us that your interests and aspirations align with CHE and your choice of major.
+• College of Human Ecology: How has your decision to apply to the College of Human Ecology (CHE) been shaped and informed by your related experiences?
+How will what you learn through CHE and your chosen major impact your goals and plans for the future?
+Your response should demonstrate how your interests and aspirations align with CHE’s programs and mission.
 (Refer to our essay application tips before you begin.)
+(650 word limit)

 body-library-cc0-2